Just looking for one thing here to make sure I got it all right.

 I'd have to take your word for it.

-Um that's the Air Force.
+But that's the Air Force.

 I don't know how the Marines do it.

-Uh, they're supposed to be now.
+Well, they're supposed to be back.

-They're all becoming just almost one on under one umbrella, but but they have their different ways of of conducting their uh chapel programs, but their chapel, the chapel is used.
+Now they're all becoming just almost one under one umbrella, but they have their different ways of conducting their chapel programs.

-It's a neutral area where it can be used for any even the wickest can use it.
+It's a neutral area where it can be used for any, even the wickest can use it.

-I watch you on the on the cam.
+I watch you on the cam.

-And I have been a faithful loyal follower, but this, and I've never called, but this really outraged me.
+But this, and I've never called, but this really outraged me.

-Just serious.
+Just seriously.

 Well, it should.